 AASN providers also provide pre-commencement services including screening, testing and job-matching to targeted clients to get the right apprentice in the right apprenticeship with the right employer.
 AASN providers also engage with the Department of Training and Workforce Development's Apprenticeship Office to help manage the training contract, training plan approvals and completion arrangements.
 In addition they can offer, as required, in-training support services such as mentoring, which will help apprentices and employers at risk of not completing the apprenticeship arrangement to work through issues and difficulties.

-For more information and advice, or to find out about apprenticeship and traineeship employment opportunities, contact your local AASN provider in WA, listed below, or call the Australian Apprenticeships referral line on 13 38 73.
+For more information and advice, or to find out about apprenticeship and traineeship employment opportunities, contact your local AASN provider in WA or call the Australian Apprenticeships referral line on 13 38 73.

 A pre-apprenticeship is a Certificate II program that includes a mandatory work placement coordinated by the training provider.
 You will get industry specific training, combined with hands-on experience in a real workplace, to gain skills and knowledge to prepare you for an apprenticeship.
 Completing a pre-apprenticeship will also give you a head start and make you more competitive when applying for jobs or if you choose to continue on to an apprenticeship or traineeship.
 It also gives you an opportunity to find out whether a particular industry or type of work is right for you.